dask/dask-mpi/docs/source/index.rst

 .. code-block:: bash

-   mpirun --np 4 dask-mpi --scheduler-file /path/to/scheduler.json
+   mpirun -np 4 dask-mpi --scheduler-file /path/to/scheduler.json

 You can then access this cluster from a batch script or an interactive session (such as a Jupyter Notebook) by referencing the scheduler file.